warrenm/GLTFKit2/README.md

  - [x] KHR_materials_unlit
  - [ ] KHR_materials_variants
  - [x] KHR_materials_volume
- - [ ] KHR_mesh_quantization
+ - [x] KHR_mesh_quantization
  - [x] KHR_texture_basisu
  - [x] KHR_texture_transform
  - [ ] KHR_xmp_json_ld

  Extension support indicates that an extension's features are available as first-class objects through the `GLTFAsset` API.
 Not all features are available after an asset is bridged to another framework (e.g. SceneKit) that does not have support for such features.
+In particular, no Apple-provided rendering engine supports transmission or volume rendering at this time.

 ### Conformance